w3c/wot-marketing/docs/developers/README.md

 Delete the tool's entry from the `tools` array in `devToolsInput.ts` and re-run the script.

+## Workflow

+1. **Re-run the script** after every change to `devToolsInput.ts` to regenerate `devToolsOutput.json`.
+2. **The GitHub pipeline runs the script automatically** on each push — you do not need to trigger it manually.
+3. **Verify the output** by reviewing the diff of `devToolsOutput.json` to make sure only the intended tool properties changed and no other tools were affected.
+Do this both locally during development and after deployment.
+4. **If the script produces incorrect results**, try to fix the issue in `dev-tools.ts`.
+If a fix is not straightforward, create an issue and manually override the affected tool properties in `devToolsInput.ts` as a workaround.

 ## Obsolescence Detection

 A tool is automatically marked as obsolete if its repository has not been updated for the number of years set via `OBSOLETE_IN` in `docs/_data/constants.json`.
 You can override this by setting `isObsolete: false` (or `true`) explicitly in the input.